About the MaineHealth Cancer Care Network

 - Western Maine Health, Norway

 People with cancer may receive a combination of different types of therapies.
-The map below gives a general overview of these therapies, clinical resources and other services at sites across our network.
-For further details about a site’s cancer care, visit its website by rolling over the number on the map and clicking once to show name of site and its web link.
+The map on this page gives a general overview available care sites across our network.
+Click a number on the map for more information.

 - Diagnostics – Some or all available tests, from blood draws and pathology, to x-rays including body CT/MRI and PET scans

 - IV Therapy – The injection of drugs, such as chemotherapy and other supportive medications to address side effects of treatment

 - Radiation Oncology – Treatment of cancer and its side-effects using radiation

 - Support Services – These may include counseling in nutrition or finances to pay for care, as well as support groups and transportation assistance

 - Surgery – Different types of cancer have different surgical approaches that require specialized skills, and the larger hospitals provide the wider range of these specialists.